Banner

 Blessing Hancock

-TreasurerBlessing Hancock is a public artist and owner of Skyrim Studio.
-She has a background in Sculpture and Landscape Architecture, and has dozens of large, illuminated sculptures installed around the country as well as internationally.
+TreasurerBlessing Hancock is an award-winning public artist and owner of Skyrim Studio.
+She has a background in Sculpture and Landscape Architecture, and has designed dozens of large illuminated sculptures installed around the country as well as internationally.

 Board Members